Glossary of Bankruptcy Terms

 Commonly called the “Fresh Start” Bankruptcy.
 Individuals who have not received a bankruptcy discharge within the last 8 years and corporations may file under this Chapter.
 All non-exempt assets are sold by the trustee and the proceeds are distributed to creditors.
 However, it is rare for a debtor to have any non-exempt assets that are sold.
 The available exemptions will be discussed below.
 This is the most common type of bankruptcy and is generally what one is thinking about when discussing bankruptcy.

 This is a debt repayment plan wherein the debtor enters into a repayment play, typically lasting between 3 and 5 years.
-During this time, the Debtor pay over all “disposable income” to the Trustee in Bankruptcy.
+During this time, the Debtor pays overall “disposable income” to the Trustee in Bankruptcy.

 Meeting of Creditors